 Playa Tamarindo

 Tamarindo is one of the most popular Costa Rica surf spots – and with good reason.
-The waves are consistent, and there are swells for every skill level depending on which part of the beach you set out from.
+The waves are consistent and there are swells for every skill level, depending on which part of the beach you set out from.

-Sunset surf in TamarindoTamarindo is also the getaway to Witch’s Rock and Ollie’s Point, two well-known surf spots – renowned for having some of the best waves in the entire country.
+Tamarindo is also the getaway to Witch’s Rock and Ollie’s Point, two well-known surf spots – renowned for having some of the best waves in the entire country.

-Tamarindo is tourist-friendly and generally has its fair amount of visitors, so keep that in mind if you’re looking for a quieter, more isolated destination.
 But don’t be too cautious about crowds.
-When it comes to Costa Rica surf spots, Playa Tamarindo has something to please everyone, so even if you’re a wallflower, you’ll find yourself having a good time.
+When it comes to Costa Rica surf spots, Tamarindo Beach has something to please everyone, so even if you’re a wallflower, you’ll find yourself having a good time.

 Playa Negra